Nowshin-Ara-Nini/MediPharma/README.md

 > Users can:
 >
-> ● Add items to a cart and proceed to checkout ● Save items to a
+> ● Add items to a cart and proceed to checkout
-> wishlist for later purchase
 >
 > ● View availability status (in stock, low stock, out of stock)
 >